yanlee26/js-compress/README.md

-# one simple tool to compress images by js
+# one simple tool to compress files by js

 > get started